 Nicky Campbell (EA 1966–78)

 Broadcaster and Journalist

 Former BBC Radio 1 DJ, is now a regular presenter on BBC Radio 5 Live alongside frequent television appearances.
-He was awarded an OBE in the 2015 Queen's Birthday Honours List for his services to Children.
-He is a Patron of the British Association for Adoption and Fostering in London.
+He was awarded an OBE in 2015 for his services to children.

 Archibald Campbell Tait (EA 1824–27)